 - Multiplication/division: Not introduced until P1/P2

 A child who loves numbers and has solid foundations will learn faster than one who was drilled on advanced content but lacks conceptual understanding.
+For a broader perspective on preparing children before Primary 1 across all subjects, see our complete P1 preparation guide.

 Common Questions About P1 Math Readiness